Breathe Better with Whole-Home Air Filtration in Dayton

 Because its active surface is usually around 10 inches, media filters are able to catch about 95 percent of particulates.

-These filters last longer too, typically between three to six months.
+These filters last longer too, usually between three to six months.

 There are a few electronic filtering systems you can use in your home.

-An electrostatic filter uses magnetically charged substance to attract.
+An electrostatic filter uses magnetically charged substance to capture.
 These washable filters are 97 percent effective at removing tiny particles from your home’s air.
 Plus, they're also 30 times more effective than regular filters.

 An electronic air cleaner uses a high-voltage magnetic charge to capture particles.

-Some can erase the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
+Some can remove the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
 And minimize ozone, a known lung irritant, created elsewhere in your home.